Children are a joy, but they can be a pain in the wallet.

-The per-person cost of an individual cellphone plans is generally more than that of a family plan.
-So, keeping or putting an adult child on your cellphone plan will likely save them money.
+The per-person cost of an individual cellphone plan is generally more than that of a family plan.
+So, putting adult children on your cellphone plan will likely save them money.

 Just be sure to make them pay you for their part of the bill — their fair share.
 You don’t want to be losing money paying an adult child’s cellphone bill.

 4. Open up your home

-Letting an adult child live in their old bedroom can easily save them hundreds of dollars on rent every month.
+Letting an adult child live in his or her old bedroom can easily save the child hundreds of dollars on rent every month.

 It costs money to have another loved one under your roof, however.
 For example, your electric, water and grocery bills will go up.

 So, make boomerang children pay for some things, whether that means picking up the household grocery tab or making a small “rent” payment.
 Asking a son or daughter to contribute means you won’t lose money.

 5. Allow them on your car insurance

-Offer to add your kids to or keep them on your car insurance — if they pay their part of the bill.
+Offer to add your kids to or keep them on your car insurance policy — if they pay their part of the bill.